OPT Research Fellow Jobs

 Prioritize institutions with established international hiring

-Universities, national laboratories, and research hospitals regularly sponsor H-1B and O-1 visas for Research Fellows.
+Universities, national laboratories, and research hospitals regularly sponsor H-1B visa and O-1 visas for Research Fellows.
 Institutions with existing international researchers on staff understand the process and are far more likely to sponsor you long-term.

 Align your application materials to your degree field